 The photon Monte Carlo dose engine uses the same fluence computation in the LINAC head as the collapsed cone dose engine.
 The description of MLC details, blocks, cones, virtual wedges and physical wedge transmission has been validated thoroughly in combination with the collapsed cone dose engine.
 The same fluence computation has been validated also in combination with the Monte Carlo dose computation using a representative subset of the measurements from the collapsed cone dose computation.
-The subset is selected to cover different energies (4 MV to 20 MV), LINAC models (Varian with MLC120, HD120 and m3, Elekta with MLC Agility and MLCi/i2, and CyberKnife), wedges (Varian standard wedge, EDW and Elekta motorized wedge), cones and blocks, treatment techniques (3D-CRT, SMLC, DMLC and arc treatments) and homogenous and heterogeneous geometries.
+The subset is selected to cover different energies (4 MV to 20 MV), LINAC models (Varian with MLC120, HD120 and m3, Elekta with MLC Agility and MLCi/i2, and CyberKnife), wedges (Varian standard wedge, EDW and Elekta motorized wedge ), cones and blocks, treatment techniques (3D-CRT, SMLC, DMLC and arc treatments) and homogenous and heterogeneous geometries.
 The IAEA test suite (Elekta 6 MV, 10 MV, 18 MV) was included and a high resolution AAPM TG105 test suite (TrueBeam with 6 MV, 10 MV, 10 MV FFF) with heterogeneous inserts for different geometries (slabs, inclined incidence, nose-shaped surfaces, steps) in water was added compared to the collapsed cone dose validation.

 Measurements included scanned profiles, depth doses and point measurements in water and in the CIRS phantom, and film, Delta4, ArcCheck and MapCheck measurements.
 The acceptance criteria were the same as the ones used for the collapsed cone validation and the overall accuracy was acceptable.
 Most limitations described in section 2.13.1 Accuracy for the photon dose engines on page 23 also apply for the photon Monte Carlo dose engine.
-For details see RSL-D-RS-2024B-REF, RayStation 2024B Reference Manual.
-See also warning 4001 in section 3.1.1 Warnings concerning user responsibility on page 35.
+For details see RSL-D-RS-v2025-REF, RayStation v2025 Reference Manual.
+See also warning 4001 in section 3.1.1 Warnings concerning user responsibility on page 36.

-In addition to the measurement based validation, the photon Monte Carlo computation in patient has been cross-checked against EGSnrc for different geometries (slabs, off-axis heterogeneous inserts, curved surfaces), materials (water, lung, bone, aluminum, titanium), energies (0.5 MeV to 20 MeV) and fields sizes (0.4 cm x 0.4 cm to 40 cm x 40 cm).
+In addition to the measurement based validation, the photon Monte Carlo computation in patient has been cross-checked against EGSnrc for different geometries (slabs, off-axis heterogeneous inserts, curved surfaces), materials (water, lung, bone, aluminum, titanium), energies (0.5 MeV to 20 MeV) and fields sizes ( $0.4 \text{ cm} \times 0.4 \text{ cm}$ to $40 \text{ cm} \times 40 \text{ cm}$ ), both with and without magnetic field.
 Since the measurement uncertainty is no longer present, the acceptance criteria in the validation tests using simulated dose are stricter than those for measurement; 95% of all voxels are required to have a gamma value below 1 for gamma 2%, 2mm.